When to Walk Away From a Relationship: 10 Clear Signs

-Love, effort, and loyalty can carry a relationship through many storms but sometimes, even that isn’t enough.
 There are moments when holding on starts to hurt more than letting go.
 When staying costs you your peace of mind, your self-respect, and even your dreams for the future, it may be time to reconsider.
+In situations like these, some couples turn to couple therapy in LA to better understand their struggles and explore whether healing the relationship is possible.

 Yet, recognizing that moment is incredibly hard.
 Emotions cloud your judgment.
 Memories pull at your heart.
 Guilt whispers that you’re giving up too soon.
 You question yourself constantly: Is it just a rough patch?
 Or is this the end of the road?

 If you find yourself stuck in that painful uncertainty, this guide is here to help.
-In this article we’ll walk through the signs, emotions, and truths that can bring you the clarity and courage you need to make the right choice for your happiness and growth.
+In this article, we’ll walk through the signs, emotions, and truths that can bring you the clarity and courage you need to make the right choice for your happiness and growth.

 1. You Feel Constantly Drained, Not Energized